ibowditch/userdocs/events.md

 (eventsection)=
 # Events

-Events are a central part of the sign-in system.
-Think of an event like a page in the old Attendance Book.
+Events are a central part of RFStag.
+Think of an event as like a page in the old Attendance Book.

 When you attend the station, you sign-in to an activity that is occurring at the station, in the same way that you signed into an activity on the old Attendance Book.